I collaborated with a couple of other bloggers to put together the ultimate list of best things to do in Bangkok + Where to stay in Bangkok.

 It opens at 8:30 am and I recommend you visit as early as possible as it does get very hot.

 *Tip: Explore the extraordinary former residence of the Kings of Siam on a guided tour of Bangkok’s Grand Palace and Temple of the Emerald Buddha.

 Recommended by Rooben from Been Around The Globe

 Almost all the travelers I met have been to Southeast Asia already.
 Some of them wanna explore the area, others want to party.

-A notorious street in Bangkok full of bars next to one another and one of Bangkok's tourist spots.
+A notorious street in Bangkok that is full of bars next to one another and one of Bangkok’s tourist spots.

 Even outside, you feel like you’re inside the bars, the music is so loud!
 Oh and needless to say, you can easily find Thai hookers, and drugs there (like Luang Prabang in Laos).

-Since Khao San Road is the place to be in Bangkok when it comes to party, all the backpackers go there, so the street is crowded!
-It's hard to get around there!
+Since Khao San Road is the place to be in Bangkok for parties, all the backpackers go there, so the street is crowded!
+It’s hard to get around there!

 Don’t feel like drinking?
 They offer foot massages on the sidewalk, and it’s cheap (100 baht/2.50€ for 30 minutes).

 Wanna be an outlaw?